-Compensation Committee Purpose: generally responsible for determining the compensation of the Company's Directors, Chief Executive Officer and other senior executive officers of the Company Members: Erland E. Kailbourne, Chair John Scannell J. Michael McQuade Christina Alvord Russell Toney Principal Responsibilities: assists the Board of Directors in the creation and implementation of employee compensation, incentive, and benefit policies and plans; administer (or oversees the administration by Meetings in 2021: 4 Attendance: 100% management of) pension and other employee benefit plans;
+Compensation Committee Purpose: generally responsible for determining the compensation of the Company's Directors, Chief Executive Officer and other senior executive officers of the Company Members: J. Michael McQuade, Chair John R. Scannell Christina M. Alvord Russell E. Toney Principal Responsibilities: assists the Board of Directors in the creation and implementation of employee compensation, incentive, and benefit policies and plans; Meetings in 2023: 8 administers (or oversees the administration by management of) pension and other employee benefit plans; Attendance: 87.5% approves grants and awards under the Company's incentive plans; and oversees the compliance of such programs and policies with applicable legal requirements.